abtris/www.prskavec.net/content/talk/2020-01-23-itSML/index.md

 event:  IT Service Management (ITSM) Conference
 event_url: https://conference.itsmf.cz/en/
 location: Prague, Czech Republic
-summary: Talks is about Compliance as Code in general.
+summary: Talk is about Compliance as Code in general.
 abstract: "Compliance is an important part of IT systems.
 It is often performed only as a regular annual audit.
 The auditors pick up samples of data to check.
 They can’t check all the data."

 # Talk start and end times.